NimaEkhtari/GPIV/README.md

 # GPIV - Geospatial Particle Imaging Velocimetry

 ## Description
 There are plenty of PIV applications out there, but none focused on the geospatial community with built in error propagation.
 Hence, GPIV.
 GPIV is a command line tool that generates horizontal displacment vectors from two temporally spaced digital elevation models (DEMs) where some type of horizontal motion has occurred between the data collections.
-In contrast to some PIV applications that restrict (or convert) input images to 8-bit integer format, GPIV natively operates on floating point values.
+In contrast to certain PIV applications that restrict (or convert) input images to 8-bit integer format, GPIV natively operates on floating point values.
 As of now, GPIV can:
 - Rasterize a lidar point cloud to a height raster and error raster (more on the error raster below)
 - Generate 2D displacement vectors from two height rasters via the PIV method
-- Propagate pixel error into the displacement vectors
+- Propagate pixel error (from the error raster) into the 2D displacement vectors
 - Display resulting PIV vectors and propagated error ellipses on either a height raster or error raster

 The error raster that GPIV currently produces when rasterizing a lidar point cloud is simply the the standard deviation of lidar point elevations within each raster cell.
 This is not correct, but it provides a way to test the error propagation for now.